w3f/General-Grants-Program/grants/grants.md

-# Web3 Foundation Legacy Grants Program
+# Web3 Foundation General Grants Program

 As part of our commitment to promoting the Web3 ecosystem, we offer a comprehensive grants program focused on funding software development, research, technical education and community engagement efforts related to **Polkadot** and **Substrate**.